 My name is Tina Harlow.
 I am a Licensed Clinical Social Worker and the founder of Guiding Bright.
-Over the last 25 years, I have had the pleasure of working with numerous children and families in a variety of settings including outpatient, day treatment, residential programs, intensive family treatment, child welfare, and even a performing arts camp.
+Over the last 25 years, I have had the honor of working with numerous children and families in a variety of settings including outpatient, day treatment, residential programs, intensive family treatment, child welfare, and even a performing arts camp.
 In 2008, I received the top Excellence in Practice Award from the Colorado Department of Human Services for my work with children and families.
 That is my professional journey.

 It was my personal journey that led me here.

 After feeling scattered and less than bright for many years, I realized that I have many characteristics of ADHD as well as a heightened sensitivity to self and others.
-Through that process, I stumbled upon the fact that I am also bright.
+Through that process, I stumbled upon the fact that I am also gifted.
 I had been identified as “gifted” as a child, but that went away when my family moved to a new school.
 As an adult, I have come to realize that my gifts are interpersonal - "people smarts."

 So I realized that I have two things going on: Giftedness and ADHD - which is called twice-exceptional.
 Once I recognized this, I really began to understand who I am and my life began to make more sense.
 This stuff is genetic!
-It gave me a whole new understanding of my family of origin, as well as my two bright children.
+It gave me a whole new understanding of my family of origin, as well as my two children.
 In the words of Oprah, it was the greatest AHA moment of my life.

 I started talking with close friends about this and learned that many of them, as children, had been identified as "gifted" as well.
 How could I not have known this?
 Well it turns out that it is a rather taboo subject.
 We don't talk about it.
 In keeping with societal norms, we minimize our gifts and focus on our detriments.
 The result: We don't believe in ourselves.